JGW3/JGW3.github.io/README.md

 ## John West

 Welcome to my personal portfolio!
-I'm a U.S. Army infantry veteran turned software developer with a B.S. in Computer Science, currently pursuing my M.S. in Computer and Data Science at Sam Houston State University.
+I'm a U.S. Army infantry veteran turned software developer with a B.S. in Computing Science from Sam Houston State University.

 # About Me
 I specialize in software development, databases, and responsive web applications.
 I'm passionate about leveraging my military leadership experience and technical skills to build practical, robust solutions.